-The type of girlfriend who would reply to everything her beloved tells her (including compliments) with sarcastic witticisms; who would deliberately speak in riddles and foreign languages she knows he doesn't understand to amuse herself at his expense; who would arrange complex pranks and April Fools jokes on him, and would not waste any opportunity to demonstrate that she is smarter than him.
+The type of girlfriend who would reply to everything her beloved tells her (including compliments) with sarcastic witticisms; who would deliberately speak in riddles and foreign languages she knows he doesn't understand to amuse herself at his expense; who would arrange complex pranks and April Fools jokes on him (especially as payback for misbehavior on his part), and would not waste any opportunity to demonstrate that she is smarter than him.
 In detective couple series, she would usually figure out the mystery before her boyfriend/husband does, and keep him Locked Out of the Loop until The Reveal.

 - The Spice and Wolf character Holo enjoys teaching Lawrence (her future husband) about human nature, often by showing off her skills in manipulation.
 Even when flirting with him, she speaks in indirect terms like "Women enjoy men's jealousy" and lets him figure out their personal subtext.

 - C. C. from Code Geass is very sarcastic and often keeps secrets from Lelouch, and there are implications of a romance between them.

 - The titular character of Teasing Master Takagi-san relishes in this trope with her crush Nishikata.
 Their entire relationship is based on Takagi teasing and/or embarrassing Nishikata because it amuses her and the latter trying to get back at her but (usually) failing miserably.
 A running example is challenging Nishikata to tickle her sides and watching him struggle to do so.
 Even after the two are married, they are still persisting with teasing with Takagi coming out on top most of the time.

 - Catwoman is usually this to Batman, with her stealing things just to get his attention and then playfully teasing and flirting the entire time he chases her, all because she knows he enjoys it as much as she does.